-Certain new standards, interpretations and amendments to existing standards have been published that are mandatory for our accounting periods beginning on or after April 1, 2021 or later periods.
+Certain new standards, interpretations and amendments to existing standards have been published that are mandatory for our accounting periods beginning on or after April 1, 2022 or later periods.
 Those which are considered to be relevant to our operations are set out below.

 - i.
-In January 2020, the IASB issued amendments to IAS 1 "Presentation of Financial Statements" regarding the 'Classification of Liabilities as Current or Non-current'.
-The amendments in Classification of Liabilities as Current or Non-current (Amendments to IAS 1) affect only the presentation of liabilities in the statement of financial position, and not the amount or timing of recognition of any asset, liability, income or expenses, or the information that entities disclose about those items.
-The amendments: - clarify that the classification of liabilities as current or non-current should be based on rights that are in existence at the end of the reporting period and align the wording in all affected paragraphs to refer to the "right" to defer settlement by at least 12 months and make explicit that only rights in place "at the end of the reporting period" should affect the classification of a liability; - clarify that classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability; and - make clear that settlement refers to the transfer to the counterparty of cash, equity instruments, other assets or services.
+In January 2020, the IASB issued amendments to IAS 1 "Presentation of Financial Statements" regarding the 'Classification of Liabilities as Current or Non-current (Amendments to IAS 1) affect only the presentation of liabilities in the statement of financial position, and not the amount or timing of recognition of any asset, liability, income or expenses, or the information that entities disclose about those items.
+The amendments: - clarify that the classification of liabilities as current or non-current should be based on rights that are in existence at the end of the reporting period and align the wording in all affected paragraphs to refer to the "right" to defer settlement by at least twelve months and make explicit that only rights in place "at the end of the reporting period" should affect the classification of a liability; - · clarify that classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability; and - make clear that settlement refers to the transfer to the counterparty of cash, equity instruments, other assets or services.